MicrosoftDocs/azure-docs/articles/sap/automation/supportability.md

 The automation framework supports deployment of the SAP on Azure infrastructure both on Linux or Windows virtual machines on x86-64 or x64 hardware.

-The following operating systems and distributions are supported by the framework:
+The framework supports the following operating systems and distributions:

-- Windows server 64bit for the x86-64 platform
+- Windows server 64 bit for the x86-64 platform
-- SUSE linux 64bit for the x86-64 platform (12.x and 15.x)
+- SUSE linux 64 bit for the x86-64 platform (12.x and 15.x)
-- Red Hat Linux 64bit for the x86-64 platform (7.x and 8.x)
+- Red Hat Linux 64 bit for the x86-64 platform (7.x and 8.x)
-- Oracle Linux 64bit for the x86-64 platform
+- Oracle Linux 64 bit for the x86-64 platform

 The following distributions have been tested with the framework:
 - Red Hat 7.9